 In this digital age, where connecting with people from across the globe has never been easier, it's becoming increasingly popular to combine work with travelling and seeing the world.
 Digital Nomads are professionals who work location-independent jobs for clients around the globe, using the money they earn to fund their travelling.

-An essential part of every digital nomad's preparations should be a solid travel insurance policy that covers for emergency medical expenses.
-Holiday extras provide a range of excellent travel insurance policies, that can meet the need of any globe-trotting nomad.
+An essential part of every digital nomad's preparations should be a comprehensive travel insurance policy that covers for emergency medical expenses.
+Holiday Extras provide a range of excellent travel insurance policies that can meet the needs of any globe-trotting nomad: